 Chronically tight hip flexors can also impact backbending postures.
 If the pelvis is held in that anterior tilted position, it means that as you press up into a full backbend or wheel there is an increased chance of compressing the lower back.
 The reason for this is that the pelvis will have a harder time tilting posteriorly, which is what we want the freedom to do while in a backbend.
 This is not to say that the pelvis is in static posterior tilt position in a backbend.
 It means that we want to be able to undo some of the anterior tilt in order to move freely and comfortably when backbending.

 Structural vulnerability and low back pain

 In an effort to get more specific for you, let’s talk about some of the most common structural issues that contribute to low back pain.

 We have already written about the SI joint extensively in numerous articles.
 It is often mixed in with the larger context of low back pain for a few reasons.
 One is that the location of the SI joint is essentially at the very bottom of the lower back.
 A second reason is that pain from the SI joint can radiate upwards into the lower back.
 Finally, muscles in the lower back can refer pain into the SI joint through trigger points.

-I often describe the SI joint as the joint that sits in the middle of a kinetic chain of joints.
+I often describe the SI joint as sitting in the middle of a kinetic chain of joints.
 That describes the interrelated nature of these joints.
 The first joint is the hip joint.
 The second (in the middle) is the SI joint.
 I put the lumbar spine as the third joint sitting above the other two.
 I know the lumbar spine is more than one joint, but functionally, it works in my mind.